Updated April 13, 2020.

 - Student loan repayments delayed through September 30, 2020

 In addition to these legislative changes, the Treasury Department announced earlier this week that the tax filing deadline for 2019 tax returns is delayed 90 days to July 15.
 This also applies to Q1 estimated tax payments that were previously scheduled for April 15.
-Note that estimated tax payments for Q2 have not changed and are still scheduled for June 15.
+The Treasury Department also announced that the deadline for Q2 estimated tax payments is delayed to July 15.
 Due to the change in the tax filing deadline, IRA and HSA contributions for 2019 can be made up to July 15.
 Note that some states have also taken steps to delay filing.
 The AICPA provides more information on a state-by-state basis.

 Investors are experiencing significant turmoil in their personal and work lives.
 With the recent volatility in both equity and fixed income markets, investors are more likely focused on the value of their assets in savings and retirement plans.
 However, these challenging times can present certain financial planning opportunities.
 Seeking professional financial advice may ease some of the stress around finances.
 Consider some of these planning strategies to support your goals with “Five planning strategies for volatile markets.”